Email is a powerful tool to build strong relationships with your audience.

 Retaining new customers is much easier (and cheaper) than getting new ones.
 And email marketing allows you to keep your current customer base and maximize your return on investment.

 The fitness industry marketing can significantly benefit from automated email marketing.
 This guide goes over ways you can ramp up your email marketing for gyms.

-- Email marketing trends and predictions for 2022
+- Email marketing trends and predictions

 - 5 email templates for gyms and fitness services

 - How email marketing compares to other marketing methods